Competition Schedule:

 Third Prize - 1000 euro

-The jury may award, if appropriate, the following special prizes:
+The jury may award, if appropriate, the following special prizes (regardless of the category) :

 First-Prize Winners of previous editions of „Carl Filtsch” Piano and Composition International Competition and Festival cannot participate anymore in the same age category.